Last Updated on June 16, 2023 by Tim Wells

 Type in Skype and click Go.

-This will return all the different versions of Skype APK’s that are available.
-Similar to the previous method, you’re going to want to look for the latest full version of the Skype app.
+This will return all the different versions of Skype APKs that are available.
+Like the previous method, you will want to look for the latest full version of the Skype app.

 Do not download Skype Early Access versions.